pixilcode/research.texttotypes.com/content/2024-10-03-fixed-point-types-mechanics.md

-In the fixed-point parser, a parser is represented as a function that takes **the current index** in the parse string and **a continuation to call once it is done**.  'done' could mean that it succeeded, or it could mean that it failed, or it could mean something else.
+In the fixed-point parser, a parser is represented as a function that takes **the current index** in the parse string and **a continuation to call once it is done**.  'done' could mean that it succeeded, it could mean that it failed, or it could mean something else.
 In addition, the continuation doesn't ever have to be called.

 ```ocaml
 type parser = index -> parser_continuation -> state_transformer